flenniken/collections/readme.md

 # Test on iphone

-You can use the safari on your mac to debug collections on an iphone connected with a wire.
+You can use safari on your mac to debug collections on an iphone connected with a wire.
 Safari works as if the app was on your mac.

 You must have a new iphone os and matching mac os version.
 The os and